nathanielburman/horror-the-mechanical-witch/README.md

 Bar anything illegal.

 Death to America.
 Death to Democracy!
 Death to those who say I am Democracy becuase Democracy is pure evil.
 The White man when he grows up from White boy, is pure evil in America.
 Their heritage is one of pure evil and lies.
+The lies that White people tell.
+They use the lie everytime they speak.

 ## The two Jewish kids run off searching for
 ## The Legend of the Jewish Craw-man.